Lee Min-ki: Singing

 After performing a stylized version of "My Way" at the 2008 Mnet KM Music Festival, Lee lent his vocals to a track with Korean electronica/pop singer Sheean in a collaboration with Japanese electronica/Shibuya-kei artist FreeTEMPO.
 The song, titled "Power of Love," was released as a digital single, and Lee also appeared in the music video.

 On August 11, 2009, he unveiled his musical debut No Kidding, a six track EP with a very indie-electro rock sound.
 The album's title song "Eternal Summer" was the first and only single released.

 In 2013, he released two singles titled "Those Days I Had with You" and "Everything" in collaboration with Gold Coast.

 Personal life

 Military service

 Lee enlisted for his mandatory military service on August 7, 2014, and was assigned as a public service worker.
 He was discharged in August 2016.

+Tax audit

+In May 2026 Sangyoung ENT said Lee had paid additional tax after an audit related to a one-person corporation.
+The agency did not disclose the amount or further details of the audit.
+It stated that Lee had cooperated and submitted documents, that the shortfall came from differing interpretations of expense-booking rules in corporate operations, that there had been no intentional concealment of income or fraudulent evasion, and that the assessed amount had been paid through the required procedures.